swaindhruti/modelica-ai-studio/apps/server/README.md

 ## 🌟 Advanced Features

-### ImageKit Integration
+### Cloudinary Integration

-Images are uploaded directly from the client to ImageKit cloud storage.
-The server provides temporary authentication tokens via the `/auth/imagekit` endpoint.
+Images are uploaded directly from the client to Cloudinary cloud storage.
+The server only stores the public URL returned by Cloudinary.

 **Benefits:**

 - No server storage needed
 - Fast global CDN delivery
 - Automatic image optimization
-- Secure client-side uploads
+- Secure unsigned client-side uploads with upload presets

 ### Structured Logging